julienloizelet/magento1-grids/README.md

 ### Extension events

-If you want to add more complex field (e.g join with other tables), you should extend this extension and use some custom dispatched events :
+If you want to add more complex field (e.g join with other tables), you should extend this extension and/or use some custom dispatched events :

   * `okaeli_grids_column_add_before`, `okaeli_grids_column_add_after` : use it to add your own column
   * `okaeli_grids_eav_collection_after` : use it to join on eav collection.

 ### Integration Tests

 * Install first the `Codex_Xtest` extension : [find it here](https://github.com/code-x/magento-xtest)
 * Check that you retrieved the `tests` folder of this extension.
 * Set `active=true` in the `app/etc/modules/Codex_Xtest.xml` file.
 (Beware that this extension will rewrite the `core/resource` model)
 * To run all the test of the `Okaeli_Grids` extension, run the following command:
 ```
-$ cd tests/
+cd tests/
-$ php phpunit.phar ../app/code/community/Okaeli/Grids/Test
+php phpunit.phar ../app/code/community/Okaeli/Grids/Test
 ```
 * To run a specific test (for example tests for the product grid), run the following command:
 ```
-$ cd tests/
+cd tests/
-$ php phpunit.phar ../app/code/community/Okaeli/Grids/Test/Integration/Admin/ProductGridTest.php
+php phpunit.phar ../app/code/community/Okaeli/Grids/Test/Integration/Admin/ProductGridTest.php
 ```

 ### Coding Standards